ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The described API is used to exchange information between an application and the Transport Services system.
-While it is not necessarily expected that both systems are implemented by the same authority, it is expected that the Transport Services system implementation is either provided as a library that is selected by the application from a trusted party, or that it is part of the operating system that the application also relies on for other tasks.
+While it is not necessarily expected that both systems are implemented by the same authority, it is expected that the Transport Services implementation is either provided as a library that is selected by the application from a trusted party, or that it is part of the operating system that the application also relies on for other tasks.